Abadla

 Abadla (العبادلة) is a town and commune in western Algeria, and capital of Abadla District, Béchar Province.
 It is located on the Oued Guir southwest of Béchar.
 According to the 2008 census its population is 13,636, up from 10,845 in 1998, and an annual growth rate of 2.4%, making it the most populated commune in Béchar Province apart from the capital.
 The commune covers an area of 2870 km2.

 It is a major centre for the Arab Doui-Menia tribe.

 Geography

 Abadla's location on the Oued Guir allows the growing of grain, facilitated in recent decades by the Djorf Torba dam located upstream.
 The area south of the town is mostly a flat plain, but there are several rocky hills found to the north of the town.

+The Abbadla district is located on the banks of Wadi Qir, surrounded by the high Hamada Qir on more than two sides, from the northwest to the southwest.
+There are also northern highlands extending from the Saharan Atlas Mountains, the most important of which are the Shabakt Jahani highlands, the “Manounat” and “Hadb Shawahed” and “Qarat al-Lahm” highlands, “Shaib Rasou” along the southwestern side, “Qur al-Lamfird” “Quir al-Namus” and “Al-Thila” “Toumiyat”.

+Dayet El Tayour is located in the middle of the distance between El Abadla and Taghit.
+It is a lake where the surface water of the valleys Boudib, Bechar, Safaya and Khamlia is stored.
+It is located between a chain of mountains, Ahbasa Mengar and Lemferd.
+In the fall and winter it floats under the seasonal rains, but it gradually dries up during the spring and summer.
+The creation of the artificial lake.